SevenShepherd/SevenShepherd.github.io/_posts/2023-02-21-computer-programming-courses.markdown

 <span style="font-weight:bold;font-size:30px;color:Black;">I. A Basic Introduction To Computer Programming</span>

 After much deliberation, all articles pertaining to the Bible will remain free and accessible to everyone at anytime [through our blog](https://bit.ly/3G0CTAO).
-Instead the way I've decided to support and grow this ministry is by offering courses on computer programming and ministry automation through Patreon.
+Instead the way I've decided to support and grow this ministry is by offering courses on computer programming and ministry automation.

 <span style="font-weight:bold;color:Gold;font-size:21px;">꧁ Under Construction ꧂</span>